quanhoang-pm/quanhoang-pm.github.io/_pages/IP.md

 permalink: /ip/
 layout: customPostLayout
 date: 2022-03-21 02:00:00
-last_modified_at: 2022-10-12
+last_modified_at: 2024-03-31
 ---

 Integer programming (IP) is a powerful tool of solving problems, especially when tackling with combinatorics ones.
 As far as I know, all problems with finite search spaces can be translated into IP models.
 Even in the worst case, we can cut off each candidate once at a time until we find a feasible solution or prove the infeasibility of the problem.
-Besides the various uses in different scenario, IP models can be efficiently solved by [Gurobi - the fastest solver](https://www.gurobi.com/).
+Besides the various uses in different scenario, IP models can be efficiently solved by [Gurobi Optimizer - the fastest solver](https://www.gurobi.com/).

-This page mainly contains my articles related to **Mixed-integer linear programming (MILP)**, a specific branch of IP.
+This page mainly contains my articles related to **mixed-integer linear programming (MILP)**, a specific branch of IP.
 Hope that my adventure in integer programming would inspire you.

 [Eight queens puzzle](/mathematics/IP-adventure-eight-queen-puzzle/)